Is Satan a real figure or not?

 There is usually no need for big demonic confrontations.
 When a person comes to Christ, great things are happening in the spirit world.
 We just can't see them.
 When a sinner repents and confesses their sins, they often feel a great release.
 This is because they are released from the oppressive cloud of darkness.

-In some cases though, the evil spirit(s) has really dominated a person's life.
+In some cases, though, the evil spirit(s) have really dominated a person's life.
 See the box above for a few guidelines.
 Remember the steps of self-preparation above.

-a) Make sure the person and their family agree to have the evil spirit to be cast out.
+a) Make sure the person and their family agree to have the evil spirit cast out.
 Explain the evil powers that are influencing him (Ephesians 6:11-12).

 b) Make sure the person knows the Lord (sometimes they come to know Him at the same time).